Understanding the California Revocable Living Trust in 2023 (Updated)

 The term “funding” is used to describe the process of moving assets into the trust.

-This is usually accomplished by changing the assets title from the grantors name into the name of the trust.
+This is usually accomplished by changing the title of the asset from the grantor’s name into the name of the trust.
 Once the assets are moved into the trust, the terms of the trust govern how they are managed.

 In short, a Revocable Living Trust should be funded: